akapez/akapez/README.md

 ## I'm a Full-Stack developer and also passionate about UI/UX designs.

-- 🌱 I’m currently learning MERN STACK
+- 🌱 I’m currently learning MERN STACK dev
 - ⚡  Fun fact: I love to watch movies / travel
+- 📫 You can reach me [LinkedIn](https://www.linkedin.com/in/avishka-kapuruge-04510a1b7/)

 ### Languages and Tools: